AaronS18/temperature_conversion_api/README.md

 Each worksheet has a name a student and multiple questions assigned to it.

+To simplify conversion the temperature type values have been mapped to a single lower case letter.

+    f = Fahrenheit,
+    c = Celsius,
+    k = Kelvin,
+    r = Rankine

 To request data from the API the `GET` request is as follows:

     http://localhost:3000/evaluation/:worksheetname/studentname